Ralph Gregory Milliard

 Milliard was the 4th player raised in the Netherlands to make it to the majors, following Win Remmerswaal, Rikkert Faneyte and Robert Eenhoorn and was the second major leaguer born in Curacao, following Hensley Meulens.

 He played for The Netherlands at the 2000 Sydney Olympics.
 He was also on the Dutch national team in the 2001 Baseball World Cup, hitting .364/.488/.424 with 7 runs in 10 games.
 He stole 8 bases, tying Trent Durrington for the lead in the Cup.
 In the 2001 World Port Tournament, he hit .303/~.425/.394 for the Silver Medalist Dutch team.
+He batted .200/.344/.240 in the 2001 European Championship and the Netherlands won the title; he stole 4 bases in 4 tries.
+He tied Michal Müller and Tomáš Ovesný for the most swipes in the event.
 In 2005, he was suspended by Hoofdklasse for 8 months after he was found positive for a banned substance.
 He said it was a medication he took for a sore shoulder.

 His brother Allan Milliard has played in the Hoofdklasse.